lfalvarez/portfolio/_posts/2016-06-13-votainteligente.markdown

   <p>Result of the 'Political Soulmate'</p>
 </div>

-Results
+Preliminary results
 -------
+There were 14,000 candidates in total, of those 1,200 uploaded their information to VotaInteligente.

+The citizens uploaded over 3,000 proposals, of which a bit less than 600 had at least one candidate committing to them.

-The site itself was intended to run for the past municipal elections, the amount of visits was just a bit over 3% of all the voters.
+The number of unique visitors was a bit over 3% of all the voters in the elections.

-There were 14,000 candidates (for mayor and council), of those candidates about 1,200 added their details to the platform
+The impact research is still being assembled and this are just preliminary results.